Book Club - Mobile App Feature

 Define

-Having completed my research, I needed to define what problems my app would solve for users.
-I developed key Point of View statements to help me understand the state of mind of my potential users, and then created several “How Might We” questions to focus the design into solvable problems.
-Finally, I created three User Personas to build empathy with potential users and understand the motivations to learn figure drawing.
+Having completed my research, I needed to define exactly what problems the Book Club feature would solve for users.
+I developed key POV statements to understand the state of mind of my potential users, and then created several “How Might We” questions to focus the design into solvable problems.
+Next, a thorough analysis of Audible's branding and visual design ensured the Book Club feature aligned with the app's aesthetic and functionality.

 POV Statements